 This type of fish sauce is also important in the Philippines, but is less used in other countries of Southeast Asia.
 Fermented shrimp paste, fish paste and other similar condiments are more prevalent in those countries.

 Subst: There is no truly satisfactory substitute for fish sauce.
-A fermented yellow bean sauce is about as close as you can get, and that would be suitable for strict vegetarians.
-Lacking that you would have to use plain salt but an important flavor element will be missing.
+A fermented yellow bean sauce is about as close as you can get, and that would be suitable for strict vegetarians, but it is not clear.
+Lacking that, you would have to use plain salt but an important flavor element will be missing.

 Thai fish sauce is now common in Southern California because of the many Asian communities here, but it's also being adopted into the famous "California cuisine" - expect it to spread.
 Here are the national names for it, as best I could find them, anyway.

-Fish sauce is made by layering salt and freshly caught anchovies in large barrels or crocks and setting the barrels out in the hot sun for about a year.
+Fish sauce is made by layering salt and freshly caught anchovies in large barrels or crocks and setting the barrels out in the hot sun for a year or up to two years.
+The fish are digested by their own digestive enzymes.
 The clear fish sauce is then drained through a tap at the bottom of the barrel, filtered and diluted with water to the desired strength, usually about 20%, and bottled.
+Some bottles carry designations like 30°N, 40°N, 50°N. This is a measure of the nitrogen content, which correlates with the amount of protein in the fish sauce.
+Lower numbers indicate a lighter sauce.

-The "first draining" provides the top grade sauce.
+The "first extraction" provides the top grade sauce.
 The barrels may then be refilled with salt water for a second extraction but that "cooking grade" product isn't commonly exported to the US.
-The process is time consuming and expensive so some manufacturers add hydrolized wheat protein, acids, MSG and other additives to speed fermentation and mask defects.
+The process of making fish sauce is time consuming and expensive, so some manufacturers add hydrolized wheat protein, acids, MSG and other additives to speed digestion and mask defects.
 Check the label.

-Buying: Look for a perfectly clear light amber color and an ingredient list including only Anchovies (or anchovy extract), water, salt and sugar.
-Price as a guide is rather unreliable here in Southern California, so it's probably less reliable elsewhere.
+Buying: Look for a perfectly clear light amber color and an ingredient list including only Anchovies, water, salt and sugar.
+Most shipped to North America has some sugar, which may not be included in the same brand as sold in its home market.
+Price as a guide is rather unreliable here in Southern California, so it's probably even less reliable elsewhere.

-There are a couple dozen brands sold in Los Angles.
+There are probably at least 30 brands sold in Los Angles.
 Most come from Thailand and the Philippines but Vietnamese is becoming more common.
 Some Thai sauces are "Vietnamese style" and have Vietnamese lettering along with Thai.
 This is said to indicate they are slightly lighter and less salty than normal Thai practice.

 Philippine fish sauces are considered heavier and undesirable for Thai and Vietnamese cooking.
 They are generally made from a number of different fish rather than just anchovies, harking back to the Roman practice of using a single fish species for the top grades and just about any fish for the lower grades.